-An important element of Jefferson Lab's Strategic Plan is the Laboratory Directed Research and Development (LDRD) program.
+JLab’s LDRD program began in 2013.
+It is an important element of Jefferson Lab's Strategic Plan.
 It enables the Lab to respond to timely scientific and technological opportunities that also support DOE’s research and development mission.
-This program is a critical tool for directing the Lab's forefront scientific research capabilities towards vital, excellent and emerging scientific challenges.
-The program provides the resources for JLab scientists to make rapid and significant contributions to critical national science and technology problems of mission relevance to JLab and the DOE.
-LDRD also can advance the Lab’s core scientific capability, and permits seeding and exploration of exciting new opportunities.
+The program provides the resources for JLab staff to make rapid and significant contributions to critical national science and technology problems of mission relevance to JLab and the DOE.
+LDRD also can advance the Lab’s core scientific and technical capability and permits seeding and exploration of exciting new opportunities.

 - Advanced study of new hypotheses, new concepts and innovative approaches to scientific or technical problems;